Clashes as Kosovo opposition protests over Serbia talks

 But hardliners in Kosovo say they have nothing to discuss with Serbia, which was bombed by NATO in 1999 to halt the killing and expulsion of ethnic Albanians by Serb forces under late strongman Slobodan Milosevic during a two-year counter-insurgency war.

 Police drove them back with pepper spray and teargas.
-Sixty people were arrested and 18 officers were injured when protesters pelted them with stones, police said.
+The protesters pelted officers with stones, police said.

 "This was a shameful meeting (in Brussels)," said Vetevendosje deputy leader Shpend Ahmeti.
 "After all the crimes in Kosovo, no one has taken responsibility or apologised."